Net-Works II

-Net-Works II is a bulletin board system software package written by Nick Naimo for the Apple II family of microcomputers and originally published in the early 1980s.
-For a time it was the most popular bulletin board system software for the Apple II, out of the dozen or so released for the platform in the 1980s.
+Net-Works II is a bulletin board system software package written by Nick Naimo for the Apple II.
+It was originally published in the early 1980s.
+For a time it was the most popular bulletin board system software for the Apple II, out of the dozen or so released.

 Development and history

 Nick Naimo (born c.
 1945 in New York City) developed Net-Works II independently in the early 1980s as a member of Computer Station, a BBS provider based in Missouri.
 He split amicably from Computer Station to work full-time for Advanced Data Systems, a start-up software developer in St. Louis, Missouri, who developed exclusively for the Apple II.
 Version 2.2 of Net-Works was released by the company in June 1982.
 While working at Advanced Data Systems, Naimo also served as city councilman for the suburb of Maplewood, Missouri.
 Naimo quit Advanced Data Systems sometime in 1982 to work for the IT department of a printing press in St. Louis before relocating in Newburgh, Indiana, to work for Better Business Computers & Systems, a computer store and software publisher based in nearby Vincennes.
 Net-Works II was one of several applications Naimo wrote for Advanced Data Systems; others included a accounting program for small businesses and an inventory program for retailers.

 A year after its introduction, Advanced Data Systems transferred the publishing rights for Net-Works II to High Technology Software Products of Oklahoma City, Oklahoma.
 High Technology Software continued selling Net-Works II into the late 1980s.